-The advice of a lawyer ensures that the individual administering the estate is carrying out their duties in accordance with the legal requirements set out by the estate administration process and protects the administrators and executors from potential future personal liability.
+The advice of an experienced estates lawyer ensures that the individual administering the estate is carrying out their duties in accordance with the legal requirements set out by the estate administration process and protects the administrators and executors from potential future personal liability.

-With an established Estate Administration practice BOYNECLARKE LLP is committed to guiding administrators and executors through the complexities of estate administration.
+With an established Estate Administration practice, BOYNECLARKE LLP of Halifax – Dartmouth is committed to guiding administrators and executors through the complexities of estate administration.
 Through compassion and understanding our team brings their knowledge and experience to ensure that the wishes of your loved one are fulfilled in accordance with the law.

 Estate Administration With a Will

 The process of acting as administrator or executor is simplified when your loved one has prepared a will before they pass away.
 Your obligation as administrator or executor is to ensure that your loved ones wishes, as set out in their will, are carried out in accordance with the legal requirements of the Probate Act.

 Estate Administration Without a Will